aionic/kvtest/Readme.md

 $lawid=(az monitor log-analytics workspace show --resource-group $rg --workspace-name $law --query id -o tsv)
 ```

-> Create an AKS cluster.
+Create an AKS cluster.
 This is deploying a single node, rapid updating, free tier cluster public cluster.
-> It uses Azure Linux and the Azure CNI with overlay for networking
+It uses Azure Linux and the Azure CNI with overlay for networking
-> It includes Cluster Insights and the CNI driver.
+It includes Cluster Insights and the CNI driver.
-> Cluster is not production ready, but is a good test bed.
+Cluster is not production ready, but suitable for testing

 ```powershell
 # Create an AKS cluster